Seanny123/seanaubin.github.io/content/post/2018-04-02-My-Experience-With-Programming-Languages.md

 ## C++

-Successor to C allowing for Object Oriented Programming and templates.
-The foundation for many essential systems.
+Successor to C allowing for Object Oriented Programming, templates and other more questionable features.
+The foundation for many essential systems and the cause of [much anguish](https://twitter.com/i/events/1226639307710095360).

 ## LISP